sivanesanmurugan/Java-Shopping/README.md

 1. "User credential" file for storing user data.
 2. "Category data" file for storing categories.
 3. "Product data" file for storing Products.
-4. "Cart data" file for storing user cart details.
+4. "Cart data" file for storing user cart details for each user.
-5. "Order data" file for storing user order details.
+5. "Order data" file for storing user order details for each user.

 #Applicaption working and steps